 Canon 60D vs Leica D-LUX Typ 109

-The Canon EOS 60D and the Leica D-LUX (Typ 109) are two digital cameras that were announced, respectively, in August 2010 and September 2014.
+The Canon EOS 60D and the Leica D-LUX (Typ 109) are two enthusiast cameras that were announced, respectively, in August 2010 and September 2014.
 The 60D is a DSLR, while the D-LUX Typ 109 is a fixed lens compact.
 The cameras are based on an APS-C (60D) and a Four Thirds (D-LUX Typ 109) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 12.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.

 Going beyond this snapshot of core features and characteristics, what are the differences between the Canon EOS 60D and the Leica D-LUX (Typ 109)?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Canon 60D and the Leica D-LUX Typ 109.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.

 The D-LUX Typ 109 can be obtained in two different colors (black, grey), while the 60D is only available in black.